 This game contains examples of:

 - Back from the Dead: Ra Moon resurrects Dr. Wily's first and second set of Robot Masters.
-Then by the end, all of them (including Quick Man, who got a poignant death scene, and excluding Shadow Man, who was Deader than Dead) get brought back.
+Then by the end, all of them (including Quick Man and Gemini Man, who got poignant death scenes, and excluding Shadow Man, who was Deader than Dead) get brought back.

-- Big Damn Heroes: If you lose against some of the Robot Masters, you will be saved and healed by one of the Mega Man 1 Robot Masters, such as Guts Man rescuing Mega Man should he lose to Heat Man, or Cut Man flying in on Rush Jet to catch Mega Man before he falls into a vat of acid.
+- Big Damn Heroes: If you lose against some of the Robot Masters, you will be saved and healed by one of the Mega Man Robot Masters, such as Guts Man rescuing Mega Man should he lose to Heat Man/Bubble Man, or Cut Man flying in on Rush Jet to catch Mega Man before he falls into a vat of acid.
 They also pull Mega's unconscious body out of the temple following Ra-Moon's defeat.

-- Canon Discontinuity: This game was disowned by Keiji Inafune and Capcom as a whole.
+- Canon Discontinuity: This game was disowned by Keiji Inafune, and has never been referenced in any subsequent games.

-- Darker and Edgier: Roll is in a state of near death for the whole game, several humans and Robot Masters (including Quick Man, Shadow Man and Gemini Man) are shown being killed, if you get a standard Game Over Roll does die, and if you lose to the final boss, everyone (even Wily) dies and Ra Moon kills all life on Earth, both organic and synthetic.
+- Darker and Edgier: Roll is in a state of near death for the whole game, several humans and Robot Masters (including Quick Man, Shadow Man and Gemini Man) are shown being outright killed, if you get a standard Game Over Roll does die, and if you lose to the final boss, everyone (even Wily) dies and Ra Moon kills all life on Earth, both organic and synthetic.